chordify/redis-schema/README.md

 #### Errors in transactions

-Beware that Redis won't roll back failed transactions, which means they are not atomic in that sense.
-A Redis transaction that fails halfway through will retain all effects up to the point of failure.
+Beware that Redis won't roll back failed transactions, which means they are not atomic in that sense, and may be carried out incompletely.
+A Redis transaction that fails in the middle will keep going and retain all effects except for any failed operations.
 See [the Redis documentation](https://redis.io/docs/manual/transactions/#errors-inside-a-transaction) for details and rationale.